letoram/arcan/src/tools/netproxy/README.md

 # arcan-net

 This tool provides network translation for clients and services built using the arcan-shmif IPC client library.
+This is an opt-in tool and not part of the 'net' frameserver for the time being due to the immature state and _unverified_ _incomplete_ _unhardened_ state of the crypto implementation (see HACKING.md).

 Basic use is as follows: